We've got answers

 - Does the NextFit have any rear-facing anti-rebound/rebound management features?

 - Recent studies of real-world crashes involving children in rear-facing child car seats have shown that there is limited injury data for rebound.
 Additionally, there are no current or proposed U.S. regulations addressing rebound.
-The Chicco NextFit meets or exceeds all applicable federal safety standards and Chicco's standards for rebound management without any additional apparatus.
+The Chicco NextFit meets or exceeds all applicable federal safety standards.

 - What are the age and size limits for the NextFit?